hhmy27/DataStruct/README.md

   - BinaryTree
   - AVLTree

-- **LinkedList**
+- **LinkedListWithTailPointer**

-  All `LinkedList` will have a head node that save the number of node in this link list
+  All `LinkedListWithTailPointer` will have a head node that save the number of node in this link list

   - SingleLinkList